ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0_rc1/peer-review-guide-v2.0_rc1.md

 The ```peer-review``` activity type is intended to allow for recognition of and exchange of data about peer review service contributed by researchers.

 The ```peer-review``` activity type follows the [CASRAI Peer Review Services data profile](http://dictionary.casrai.org/Peer_Review_Services), which was developed by the [Peer Review Services Working Group (PRS-WG)](http://casrai.org/standards/subject-groups/peer-review-services), led by [ORCID](http://orcid.org) and [F1000](http://f1000.com/).
+More details about ORCID's implementation of this recommendation, and the Early Adopter program for Peer Review can be found on the [Peer Review Early Adopter page](http://orcid.org/content/peer-review-early-adopter-program).

 ##Peer Review XML
 XML for the ```peer-review``` activity follows the [peer-review-2.0_rc1.xsd](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/record_2.0_rc1/peer-review-2.0_rc1.xsd) and consists of the following sections:

+###The fields

+**DESCRIBING THE REVIEWER**

-- **peer-review:role** The role played by a person in their contribution to a review.
+- **reviewer-role** _(required)_ The role played by a person in their contribution to a review.
+This field is selected from a list containing the following values: _chair, editor, member, organizer, reviewer_

-- **peer-review:organization** Information about the organization (journal publisher, conference organizer, funding agency, etc) convening the review
+**DESCRIBING THE REVIEW**

-- **peer-review:external-identifiers** The unique locally generated identifier of the review. *This identifier refers to the review itself, NOT to the item that was reviewed.*
+- **reivew-identifiers** _(required)_ Unique identifier(s) of the review. *This identifier refers to the review itself, NOT to the item that was reviewed.* At least one identifier is required.
+In the case where there is no persistent unique identifier for the review, the source providing the data should generate a locally-sourced unique identifier for the review (e.g., type "organization-defined-type").
+This field will be checked when adding new reviews to prevent double counting of review activity.

-- **peer-review:url** A link to a representation of the review on the web. *This URL refers to the review itself, NOT to the item that was reviewed.*
+- **review-url** _(optional)_ A link to a representation of the review on the web. *This URL refers to the review itself, NOT to the item that was reviewed.*

-- **peer-review:type** The kind of review applied to the subject type reviewed.
+- **review-type** _(required)_ The kind of review applied to the subject type reviewed.
+This field is selected from a list containing the following values: _evaluation, review_

-- **peer-review:completion-date** The day of the month on which the review was completed (formatted to ISO 8601).
+- **review-completion-date** _(required)_ The date on which the review was completed (formatted to ISO 8601).
+Allowable values: yyyy; yyyy-mm; yyyy-mm-dd, formatted using the ORCID fuzzy date format.

+- **review-group-id** _(required)_ Identifier for the group that this review should be a part of for aggregation purposes.
+The Group ID must be pre-registered before use. (see [Group ID Registration]() below for more information.)

+**DESCRIBING THE SUBJECT OF THE REVIEW**

+- **subject-external-identifier** _(optional)_ The unique ID of the object that was reviewed. *This identifier refers to the SUBJECT of the review, not of the review itself.*

+- **subject-container-name** _(optional)_ The name of the journal, conference, grant review panel, or other applicable object of which the review subject was a part.

+- **subject-type** _(optional)_ The type of object that the review subject is (for example, a journal article, grant, etc)

+- **subject-name** _(optional)_ The name/title of the subject object that was reviewed.

+- **subject-url** _(optional)_ The URL of the subject object that was reviewed. *This URL points to the SUBJECT of the review, not to the review itself.*

+**DESCRIBING THE ORGANIZATION THAT THE REVIEW WAS DONE FOR**

-- **peer-review:subject** Information about the item (journal article, conference paper, funding application, etc) that was reviewed.
+- **convening-organization** _(required)_ Information about the organization convening the review (journal publisher, conference organizer, funding agency, etc) .
+Whenever possible, this organization is identified by a unique identifier like the Ringgold ID or FundRef ID.

+###Example file

 For an example XML file, see [peer-review-2.0_rc1.xml](https://github.com/ORCID/ORCID-Source/blob/master/orcid-model/src/main/resources/record_2.0_rc1/samples/peer-review-2.0_rc1.xml )